redaGit/wk415/40-packet-capture/README.md

 ping 10.10.10.2 network-instance default
 ```

 <small>The command is provided for WSL and Mac systems, assuming default Wireshark installation path.
-Replace `X` with your VM number.</small>
+Replace `X` with your VM number.Enter the password at the prompt.</small>

 Windows/WSL: